OceanNetworksCanada/Barkley-Sound-datalabs/README.md

 This repository contains two top-level folders:

+instructor-version/

 participant-version/

-instructor-version/

-Both folders follow the same structure and contain the same core notebooks, helper files, and image assets.
-The separation exists for organizational and instructional purposes only.
+The participant folder contains the entire project, including notebooks, helper files, and image assets.
+The instructor folder contains the instructor version of the core notebooks— these are effectively the answer key.

 Notebook Order

-Each folder contains four notebooks, numbered and intended to be completed sequentially:
+This project contains four notebooks, numbered and intended to be completed sequentially:

 Glossary.ipynb
 Reference material for terminology, variables, and concepts used throughout the project.